mathu333/Rock-or-mine-detection/README.md

 This project aims to classify sonar signals as either **rock** or **mine** using machine learning techniques.
 By analyzing sonar data, we train a model to distinguish between the two classes accurately.

 ## Dataset
-The dataset used for this project is the **Sonar Dataset** from the UCI Machine Learning Repository.
+The dataset used for this project is the **Sonar Dataset** from Kaggle.
 It consists of 60 numerical features extracted from sonar signals, with labels indicating whether the object is a rock or a mine.

 ## Features
 The dataset includes: